At-a-glance information and quick answers to our most frequently asked questions.

 What insurance does DECO accept?

 We are in-network with all of the major payers- Aetna, Anthem Blue Cross/Blue Shield, Cigna, and Medical Mutual of Ohio.
 We do accept Medicare, Ohio Medicaid, Caresource and Molina insurances for our existing patients, however we are currently not accepting new patients with Medicaid.
+We do not accept most plans offered through the ACA Marketplace Exchange.
 We are also not contracted with many of the exchange plans, so please contact your insurance provider for a detailed list of in-network providers.

 We do not accept the following insurance types*: